A Spanish guerrilla leader during the Peninsular War whom Thibaud wants to kill.

 - In the Past, Everyone Will Be Famous: Bolívar will free South America from the Spanish crown, but when the patrol meets him these are his youthful years before he was married.Pacino: And this Pink Floyd guy will free America?

-- Rescue Romance: Invokes this with the help of Pacino and Alonso during his attempts to win Teresa's heart.
+- Rescue Romance: Attempts to invoke this with the help of Pacino and Alonso during his attempts to win Teresa's heart.
 He intends to rescue her from two assailants, who are actually just two hired actors, to show her she will always be safe with him.
 An untimely interference from Velázquez, who was unaware of what was going on, sends the plan crashing down.

-- Took a Level in Badass: Staying Adorkable for most of the episode, towards the end he shows some guts by standing up to Manuel Godoy's soldiers when they were taking the orphans back to their orphanage, a Foreshadowing of what he will do in the future.
+- Took a Level in Badass: Towards the end of the episode, he shows some guts by standing up to Manuel Godoy's soldiers when they were taking the orphans back to their orphanage, a Foreshadowing of what he will do in the future.
 Also, it made María Teresa look at Bolívar with other eyes.

 The famed painter from the first half of the 19th Century.